CIA-Oceanix/ocean4dvarnet/.github/README-actions.md

 ## Workflows

 - **release** : publish a code release
-  - create a relesae on Github
+  - create a release on Github
   - publish a releas on pypi.org
 - **update-doc** : update documentation